- Doctors & Departments

 For health professionals

-Between eight and nine percent of America's teens are severely obese.
-Multiple health complications are associated with severe obesity, which is defined as a body mass index (BMI) ≥35 kg/m2 or BMI ≥120 percent of the 95th percentile for age and sex.
+Between 8 and 9% of America's teens are severely obese.
+Multiple health complications are associated with severe obesity, which is defined as a body mass index (BMI) ≥35 kg/m2 or BMI ≥120% of the 95th percentile for age and sex.

 Evidence shows that lifestyle interventions are ineffective for reversing severe obesity, and adolescents have limited weight loss medication options.
 Adolescent bariatric surgery case volumes are therefore on the rise as more teens seek weight loss surgery as an effective and available treatment option.